-Under this tariff, there shall be minimum monthly charges at the following rates even if no energy is consumed.

-b) Three Phase Connections: Rs.
-350/- per consumer per month
+Under tariff A-2, there shall be minimum monthly charges at the following rates even if no energy is b) Three Phase Connections:

 Note:- Tariff Under Colum 'A' and 'D' shall remain applicable for one year from the date of notification.
 Colum 'C' shall cease to exist after one year and only Colum 'A' and 'B' would remain applicable till the same is superseded by next notification.